CosmosOS/Cosmos/Docs/articles/Kernel/Network.md

 ```

 ## TCP
 Unlike UDP, TCP is plugged with the dotnet framework.
-You won't have to use Cosmos.System.Network.IPv4.TCP but System.Net.Sockets and System.Net.
+You won't have to use Cosmos.System.Network but System.Net.Sockets and System.Net.
 You can setup TCP network streams using TcpListener, TcpClient and NetworkStream, don't use the Stream class unless you know what you do.

 Server:
 ```csharp